 Health and Wellness Program

-In this program, patients explore what wellness means to them through exposure to a variety of practices designed to improve self-care and the capacity to cope with stress.
-Patients are encouraged to learn ways to enhance their individual sense of wellbeing through personal exploration and experimentation with a range of approaches and can receive ongoing guidance to strengthen their ability to meet their personal health goals.
+In this program, patients can explore a variety of practices designed to improve self-care and the capacity to cope with stress.
+Patients are encouraged to experiment with a range of approaches and can receive ongoing guidance to strengthen their ability to meet their personal health goals.